shayne-smith/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+In a typical react application state is passed down as props from parent to child, which can become cumbersome as an application grows larger and more complex.
+The Context API allows the developer to store data on a context object, and retrieve that data in the necessary components from the context object.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are objects that are passed to reducers to indicate what change is needed in state.
+The reducer contains the state logic and proceeds to manipulate and return an updated state, according to the type and payload of the action object.
+The store contains the global state for the application and is accessed by any component that needs data from it.
+The store is a 'single source of truth' because it contains the global state of the object, and any component that is connected to it can access the data contained within.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+The scope is different between the two states.
+Component state is stored locally inside the component and isn't accessible by other components unless props are passed.
+Application state is accessible to all components and is "global."
+When applications are large, application state is preferable because it organizes the state in a predictable and easily-accessible manner.
+Small applications can solely rely on component state and pass it around with props, since the app isn't too complex and it's faster to setup component state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is middleware and a separate node package that extends the functionality of the Redux package to allow for promises (a.k.a. async behavior).
+It also extends action-creators to have the ability to consume promises and make API calls.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I love redux!
+I like the idea of keeping the state in a store that acts a 'single source of truth'.
+The organization makes sense to me, where every component can access the global state.
+Even though it takes more work to stand up a project with redux, I can see how it scales well for larger, more complex apps.

 ## Project Set Up